 Given the most recent reports in the news of rape and college athletes, I think it is more important than ever to educate our children about sex.
 Whether you teach abstinence, or otherwise, I believe it is imperative that it be a true discussion within your household.
 And it might be uncomfortable to say the words “masturbation, blow job, or anal sex” to your tween or teen children, the reality is, they are either hearing the words from you or from their friends.
 Wouldn’t you rather it were you?

 So, for now, with my boys being 7, 4, and 2, we simply talk about respecting all people.
 Not touching people inappropriately.
 Not touching ourselves in public.
 And we call a penis a penis.
 And over the years, those discussions will evolve.
 And my husband and I both plan to be in on them.

 I cannot imagine being Mr. Turner.
-I cannot imagine actually verbalizing the words “20 minutes of action” when talking about his son preying on a passed out girl and having one-sided intercourse with her reducing the act to a sick, quick, physical act.
+I cannot imagine actually verbalizing the words “20 minutes of action” when talking about his son preying on a passed-out girl and having one-sided intercourse with her reducing the act to a sick, quick, physical act.
 I cannot imagine in any world believing that my son should be forgiven for choosing to victimize a woman and take away her innocence.
-It is completely not okay.
-It leads me to believe that the discussion about sex in their home went something like this, “atta boy, son!”.
+It is completely not OK.
+It leads me to believe the discussion about sex in their home went something like this, “atta boy, son!”

 I know this is all easier said than done.
 I know it is giving my kids pretty high expectations . . . but I think that’s OK.

 And I realize it’s a lot to talk about.
 And I know I don’t have kids at the age yet where sex is on their minds.
 But it could happen any day.
 And I want to be in their lives when that occurs.
 Even if they find me annoying and intrusive.
 Isn’t that what parenting is about?